wmfs/lerna-sync/README.md

 * You're building lots of [Node.js](https://nodejs.org/en/) packages.
 * You're using a [Lerna](https://github.com/lerna/lerna) monorepo to help manage all your packages.
-* You really need Lerna's ability to link together all your package dependencies together.
+* You really need Lerna's ability to link together all your package dependencies.
 * But you're also missing all the things that distinct GitHub repos gave you:
   * Mixing private/public repos
   * A place for focused issues